netgen-layouts/layouts-standard/README.md

 Netgen Layouts standard blocks & layouts
 ========================================

-This bundle provides standard blocks and layouts used by Netgen to build websites.
+This package provides a set of most used blocks and layouts for Netgen Layouts for building rich content websites.

 ## Installation instructions